 The Bureau of Justice Assistance (BJA) provides leadership and assistance to local criminal justice programs that improve and reinforce the nation’s criminal justice system.
 BJA’s goals are to reduce and prevent crime, violence, and drug abuse and to improve the way in which the criminal justice system functions.
 In order to achieve such goals, BJA programs illustrate the coordination and cooperation of local, state, and federal governments.
 BJA works closely with programs that bolster law enforcement operations, expand drug courts, and provide benefits to safety officers.BJA Website

-BJA consists of three key areas: Policy, Programs, Operations, and the National Officer Safety and Wellness Office
+BJA consists of four key areas: Policy, Programs, Operations, and the National Officer Safety and Wellness Office

 - The Policy Office acts as a national leader for criminal justice policy, training, and technical assistance to advance the direction of justice.
 It also acts as a connecting point with national organizations to set policy and help broadcast information on the best practices.